gatlinnewhouse/reedquest/content/posts/2011-09-26-medical-amnesty-for-aod-what-it-is-how-it-came-to-be-and-what-you-should-know.md

 ---
 title: 'Medical Amnesty for AOD: What It Is, How It Came To Be, and What You Should Know'
 authors:
-  - "Rob Shryock"
+- Rob Shryock
 type: post
-date: 2011-09-26T21:33:23+00:00
+date: 2011-09-26 21:33:23 +0000
-url: /2011/09/26/medical-amnesty-for-aod-what-it-is-how-it-came-to-be-and-what-you-should-know/
+url: "/2011/09/26/medical-amnesty-for-aod-what-it-is-how-it-came-to-be-and-what-you-should-know/"
 categories:
 - News

 ---
 Last year, Reed began to implement its old AOD policy in extremely different ways: students who might, in the past, simply have had their alcohol or illegal substances confiscated by a Community Safety Officer, now received an “AOD violation” for drinking or substance use if caught.